albumprinter/software-engineer-js-test/README.md

 * The user can hit an import button which loads a previously saved JSON description
 * Upon loading, the application should show a canvas that contains the photo
 * Photo is scaled and positioned as expected according to the loaded print instructions
-* Customer should be able to further modify the image
+* The user should be able to further modify the image

 #### Deliverables